Stevia rebaudiana extract

 What does it do?

-Tom's of Maine uses Stevia raubaudiana extract as a sweetener.
-We have learned from our consumers that they prefer a certain level of sweetness in toothpaste that sometimes cannot be met with other natural sweeteners.
+Tom's of Maine uses Stevia rebaudiana (Rebaudioside A) extract as a sweetener.
+We have learned from our consumers that they prefer a certain level of sweetness in oral care products that sometimes cannot be met with other natural sweeteners.
 Taste is very important to our consumers and we have listened.

 How is it made?